NikaOrl/next-range-selector/src/stories/with-different-process-and-borders.md

 ## The range-selector with process shown or not and different borders

-You can set process as shown or not: boolean process.
+You can set [process]:boolean to show it if true or hide away.
-Also you can set array of borders for dots by dot index.
+Also you can set [borders] - array of borders for dots by dot index.
 You can add bordersColors: string[] (default ['#9d9d9d', '#c6c6c6'])

 ### The template for this example looks like the code below